jamie120/ms3-eat-vegan-recipes/testing.md

 # **Site Wide**

 ### Navbar
-* Verify navar is collapsed at all times -  :white_check_mark:
+* Verify navbar is collapsed at all times -  :white_check_mark:
 * Verify the scroll up arrow takes a user back to the top of the page when clicked (this is found bottom right of the viewport) - :white_check_mark:
 * Verify the following links do NOT display in the navbar if logged out :
     * Logout :white_check_mark: